drzel/drzel.github.io/_posts/2015-02-12-toshihiro_ueki.md

 Phrases
 =======
+Last Thursday we went to Nagano, my home town.

+Did you see your parents?

+We met a ceramic artist.

+I bought his ceramics for our web shop.

+Dinner plates and mugs.

+I'll sell them on the web site.

+I'm still updating the web site.

+We got lost on the way to the artist's.

+I drove the car and we got lost.

+The ceramic artist lives on a mountain, very far up a long mountain road.

+Google Maps is great.

+I couldn't undertstand the English.
+I didn't understand the story.

+You talked about Tekkaman's crystal.
+This part was interesting.

+I don't understand the Tekkaman world.

+Teknoman is in the future.
+In 2097 I'll be dead.

+Maybe you will survive.

+I'm a little bit embarrassed but I like Daft Punk.

+I studied the English Daft Punk lyrics.

+The phoenix is immortal.

+comes back to life

+I like coffee.

+Coffee is like tea.

+Newtown's laws.

+Conservation of momentum.

+raise the bar

+get some

+get lucky

+she's up for it

+good fun

+I'm with it

+I'm down with that

+I took cold medicine.

+We put it in the fridge.

 Last weekend I had a cold and I had a fever.

 What temperature is it outside?
 It's about 17 degrees.